Did your newborn suffer from brain damage due to a lack of oxygen at birth?

 Although birth injuries happen in the earliest stages of life, they can result in damages that last for a lifetime.
 The expenses associated with long-term medical treatment for a birth injury are usually very extensive and can devastate the family’s finances.

-If your child has sustained HIE or another birth injury due to negligence, you may be entitled to compensation from the responsible party.
+If your child has sustained HIE or brain damage due to negligence, you may be entitled to compensation from the responsible party.
 However, you might understandably feel hesitant about pursuing litigation.
 Most hospitals and medical insurance companies are powerful entities with ample resources to employ highly-paid legal teams.

 At Brown Trial Firm, we help even the playing field for patients by exclusively representing babies and their families.
 We’ll thoroughly investigate what happened.
 And if we believe the injury was avoidable and should have been prevented, then we will be ready to go up against even the largest hospital corporations or insurance companies.
 Years of devoted practice have instilled us with confidence, experience and the skills to match.

 Verdicts & Settlements Financial security for Your Child

 Birth injury cases are like babies—every one is unique and special.
 Although these past success stories are no guarantee of success in your case, they can provide you examples of what we’ve been able to accomplish in similar cases.
 Contact us to determine the value of your potential claim.